A practical Zendesk Explore reporting tutorial for support managers

 Before you build anything, it helps to know what the building blocks are.

-• Datasets: This is the library of information you pull from.
+Datasets: This is the library of information you pull from.
 For most ticket-related questions, you'll use the "Support: Tickets" dataset.
 If you wanted to see how many times an agent touched a ticket, you'd use "Support: Updates History".
-Picking the right dataset is the most important first step, and honestly, it’s half the battle.
+Picking the right dataset is the most important first step, and honestly, it gets you most of the way there.

 Creating your first report: Tracking solved tickets by agent